aditya-giri/msft-quantum-challenge-2020/README.md

 # msft-quantum-challenge-2020
-Solutions to the Microsoft Q# Coding Contest 2020
+(VERY INCOMPLETE) solutions to the Microsoft Q# Coding Contest 2020